themeix/justinsola.github.com/index.markdown

 ## Research

-I research security-seeking behaviors like gun ownership and reliance on law enforcement, and the interaction of the criminal justice system with racial and socioecnomic inequality.
+I research how the criminal justice system interacts with racial and socioecnomic inequality, and the origins of security-seeking behaviors like gun ownership and calling the police.
 My active projects include:
 1. Evaluating the <a href="https://www.shadowcosts.com/">Shadow Costs</a> of reentry, diversion, and rehabilitation treatment programs
 2. Testing the role of bias in decisions to call the police
-3. Investigating how socioeconomic hardship affects gun ownership
+3. Investigating how socioeconomic hardship affects desire for guns
 4. Enhancing the practicality of theories of neoliberalism
 5. Assessing how gun ownership affects neighborhood socialization

-In my research I use preregistered experiments (forced-choice conjoint and vignette), longitudinal designs (smartphone-centric surveys), semi-structured interviews, participant observation, and occasionally common sense.
-My goal is develop research that is rigorous and grounded.
-I hope that research serves as a foundation as we build towards justice, equality, and safety.
+In my research I use preregistered experiments (forced-choice conjoint and vignette), longitudinal designs (smartphone-delivered surveys), semi-structured interviews, participant observation, and content analysis.